mcognetta/mcognetta.github.io/posts/aoc-aheui-en.md

 The directional information is provided by the vowel.
 As you execute an 아희 program, you traverse the grid with some momentum.
 When you execute a command, the vowel tells you how to update your momentum, and then you can determine the next cell.
 Conveniently, the vowel/direction mappings are determined by the shape of the vowel.
 For example, `ㅏ` means “your new momentum is right with magnitude 1”.
 Likewise, `ㅜ` would give a downwards momentum with magnitude 1.
 Vowels like `ㅑ/ㅕ/ㅛ/ㅠ` are the same but with magnitude 2.
 Other vowels reflect the momentum, and some have no effect.
 One other key feature is that, if an instruction fails (for example, if the instruction is `add`, but an invalid parameter is passed), the momentum information is reflected (so that `ㅏ` would act as `ㅓ`).

-The final consonant acts as a parameter to some instructions, and has no effect on others.
+The final consonant acts as a parameter to some instructions and has no effect on others.
 Depending on the instruction, the final consonant can act as a pointer to select certain things (mainly data structures), or it can act as some numerical consonant.
 In the chart of instructions below, the effect of the final consonant is given.

 An 아희 program has access to several data structures: 26 stacks, 1 queue, and 1 undefined extension protocol.
-Each data structure is mapped to one final consonant, so that they can be easily indexed.
+Each data structure is mapped to one final consonant so that they can be easily indexed.
 At any time during the execution of a program, there is one “active” data structure, upon which instructions can act.
 The `ㅅ` command allows one to select a new active data structure.

-아희 programs begin at the top left of the 2-d code grid, and execute continuously until an cell with the instruction `ㅎ` is reached, which immediately terminates the program.
+아희 programs begin at the top left of the 2-d code grid, and execute continuously until a cell with the instruction `ㅎ` is reached, which immediately terminates the program.

 #### A Slight Modification to the 아희 Specification

 아희 allows for reading from user input (via the `ㅂ`-push instruction with a `ㅇ` or `ㅎ` final-consonant parameter).
 However, this does not necessarily cover reading from a piped in file (which is required here, as Advent of Code inputs are given as text files).
-I slightly deviated the specification in my interpreter to make the `ㅂ`-push instruction read from an input file, with the condition that, if a read is performed after the end-of-file had been reached, it would count as a failed instruction (and so the direction information would be reversed, as explained above).
+I slightly deviated from the specification in my interpreter to make the `ㅂ`-push instruction read from an input file, with the condition that, if a read is performed after the end-of-file had been reached, it would count as a failed instruction (and so the direction information would be reversed, as explained above).

 ### Advent of Code Day 1 Solution